Yellowbooker/MVF_Version2/README.md

 # MVF_Version2
 MVF (model based vector fitting) is an analytical method for coupling matrix extraction of microwave filters.
 Version 2 modifies the code to make it faster and more reasonable.

-!If needed, we recommend you use MVF in https://github.com/Yellowbooker/Coupling-Matrix-Extraction-Method-With-High-Order-Transmission-Coefficient-Fitting-Strategy
+!
+If needed, we recommend you use MVF in https://github.com/Yellowbooker/Coupling-Matrix-Extraction-Method-With-High-Order-Transmission-Coefficient-Fitting-Strategy

 Please run the code in MATLAB newer than R2018b.
 1. Run MVF_main.m;